vmware-tanzu/community-edition/docs/site/content/docs/latest/tanzu-diagnostics.md

-# Troubleshooting with Tanzu Diagnostics
+# Troubleshoot Clusters with Tanzu Diagnostics

 Tanzu Community Edition comes with a diagnostics CLI plugin that helps with the task of collecting diagnostics data when debugging installation issues.
 The plugin (based on the [Crash-Diagnostics project](https://github.com/vmware-tanzu/crash-diagnostics)) can automatically collect diagnostics data from either the boostrap, management, or a workload cluster (or all three) using the `tanzu diagnostics collect` command.